CloudHolic/ruta/conformance/README.md

 messages would otherwise have no coverage at all.
 Raising the limit to reach them would add several hundred chunks to every scoreboard run for twelve cases.

-Each file is one snippet, named after the message it provokes, taken from the `Repro` column of [docs/errors.md](../docs/errors.md). **No expected output is recorded here either** — the comparison is differential, so `luac -p` decides what the answer is on every run.
+Each file is one snippet, named after the message it provokes. **No expected output is recorded here either** — the comparison is differential, so `luac -p` decides what the answer is on every run.